Planting the bulbs

 Light -- Full sun (or the equivalent artificial light) is preferred throughout winter, but in warmer climates, it might be good to give them some protection from afternoon sun.

 Fertilizer -- A week after they sprout, give them a liquid fertilizer.
 Hydroponic fertilizer is ideal for this, since it is easily absorbed and complete.
 Repeat 2 more times at 1 month intervals.
 Avoid feeding in the spring.

 Climate -- It comes from a climate that has mild temperatures during the winter growing season.
 From late autumn through mid-spring, it prefers temperatures between 40° and 80°F (4-27° C), with cool nights.
 I don't know if it will thrive outside that temperature range, especially if nights are warm (above 65°F / 18°C).
+In warmer conditions, shade the pot, perhaps by placing it inside a larger clay pot.
 Protection from frost is essential.

 Dormancy care -- When the leaves start to die back in the spring, stop the watering.
 During the summer dormancy, keep the soil relatively dry (but avoid letting it get bone-dry).
 It's not necessary to dig up the bulbs.
 Simply move the pots to a cool, dry spot until autumn.
 In autumn, water lightly, then wait for leaves to appear.